Bohemian (Czech) Genealogy & Amerikán Národní Kalendář: An Amazing Resource Now At A New Location

 1912: Caldwell, Texas; Little Ferry, New Jersey; Cleveland, Ohio; Yuba, Wisconsin; Chicago, Illinois; Haugen, Wisconsin; Little Rock, Arkansas; Long Island, New York;

 1915: Toledo, Ohio; St. Louis, Missouri; Rio Grande, Texas; New York, New York; and Abie, Clarkson, Milligan, Crete, Dodge, and Leigh, Nebraska.

 1916: San Diego, California; Indiana; Long Island, New York; Ennis, Texas; Newburg, Wisconsin; Mosinee, Wisconsin; Crete, Nebraska; Solon, Iowa; Wilber, Nebraska; Medford, Wisconsin; and Clarkson, Nebraska.

 As you can see, Amerikán Národní Kalendář did cover the earth – or at least the United States.
 Plus each of these articles, stories, or biographies mention hundreds of villages and locations across the lands of the Czechs.

 And did I mention photographs?
 Every genealogy fan loves photographs?
 Each edition is full of wonderful photographs!
-Take a look at the great one below — and all these folks are named!

 So don’t forget this great resource and watch here at Onward To Our Past® as we translate more Tables of Contents and even more articles from Amerikán Národní Kalendář!